byui-cse/cse341-ts-student/README.md

 ## Getting Started

 To begin with the Lesson 12 class activity, you can either clone the specific branch from the GitHub repository or use your completed Lesson 11 code.
+Be sure that you have all the right dependencies installed.

 ### Download Starter Code